(A) As used in this rule:

 (1) Offenders receiving non-residential services provided by the halfway house, which are funded in whole or in part by the department.
 Each contract shall identify the specific non-residential services that do not count against the halfway house deviation cap under this paragraph.

-(3) Offenders whose risk level is moderate, as assessed using the Ohio risk assessment system, and who are committed to the facility for programming that is directed at specific, targeted populations.
-Such offenders include, but are not limited to, offenders convicted of domestic violence, operating a motor vehicle while intoxicated, sexually oriented offenses, or failure to pay child support.
+(3) Offenders whose initial or overridden risk level is moderate, as assessed using the Ohio risk assessment system, and who are committed to the facility for programming that is directed at specific, targeted populations.
+Such offenders include, but are not limited to, offenders convicted of domestic violence, sexually oriented offenses, failure to pay child support, or alcohol and other drug related offenses that meet the following criteria:

 (E) At the conclusion of every third month in the contract period, the department shall measure compliance with any halfway house deviation cap established in the contract.
 In measuring that compliance, the department shall determine the percentage of the total number of offenders committed to the halfway house during the preceding three months who do not satisfy any of the admission criteria specified in paragraph (C) of this rule nor fall within one of the categories of offender excluded from the halfway house deviation cap under paragraphs (D)(1) to (D)(3) of this rule.
 If that percentage exceeds the halfway house deviation cap in two consecutive quarters, the department shall promptly inform the facility that two more consecutive quarters of exceeding the halfway house deviation cap will result in a reduction in the funding provided to the halfway house.
 In the event that the halfway house thereafter exceeds the halfway house deviation cap for two more consecutive quarters, funding shall be reduced as prescribed in the contract.